Keita1/sim/README.md

 The *Sim* class maintains and runs the simulation.
 It processes the configuraiton of the simulation, builds the appropriate components, and runs the simulation.

+When a Sim object is created you can pass in the configuration as either a dict or a string.
+If a dict it will be passed directly to load().
+If a string it will be treated as the name for a YAML file, which will be loaded into a dict then passed to load().

 Main operations:

 * *load(config)* - loads a dict that describes a valid configuration (see below).
 The *config* can also be passed in when the *Sim* object is created.